tcmorris/tcmorris.github.io/_posts/2014-10-09-continuous-delivery-for-dotnet.md

 **Why use both?**

-It is true that you could use Team City to deploy to each environment and perform configurations for you.
+It is true that you could use TeamCity to deploy to each environment and perform configurations for you.
 However, this is reliant on Web Deploy being installed on the server you wish to deploy to.
 This is not a requirement for Octopus Deploy, which uses the idea of tentacles to open up a communication between the build server and the web server.
 This has several [security enhancements](http://docs.octopusdeploy.com/pages/viewpage.action?pageId=360622) and is generally easier to configure.
-You could also get Octopus Deploy to set up a site in IIS or perform Powershell tasks for you, something Team City and other build platforms are not built for.
+You could also get Octopus Deploy to set up a site in IIS or perform Powershell tasks for you, something TeamCity and other build platforms are not built for.

 All in all, it is about using what is built for the task at hand.
-Team City can be used for building the code, running the tests and creating a single release package.
-Octopus Deploy can then be used to deploy this nuget package wherever you want and ensure that the configuration is correct for the environment, even cleaning up files in the process.
+TeamCity can be used for building the code, running the tests and creating a single release package.
+Octopus Deploy can then be used to deploy this NuGet package wherever you want and ensure that the configuration is correct for the environment, even cleaning up files in the process.

 If you would like to read more, there is a [blog post](http://octopusdeploy.com/blog/octopus-vs-build-server) detailing this approach, which explains why Octopus Deploy was created.